 Public schools in Uzbekistan

-When it comes to public schooling in Uzbekistan, the most immediate obstacle is the language barrier.
+When it comes to public schooling in Uzbekistan, the most immediate obstacle for expat families is the language barrier.
 Of the country's close to 11,000 public schools, the vast majority (almost 9,000) teach in Uzbek.
 The second most common language of instruction is Russian, used as the main language at fewer than 1,000 public schools across Uzbekistan.
 There are no public schools that teach in English.

 Public schooling in Uzbekistan is therefore only recommended for those whose children already have proficiency in Uzbek or who are young enough to still pick up the language easily.
 Furthermore, local schools are often difficult to adjust to in terms of culture.
 For this reason, only families staying in Uzbekistan for the long term tend to consider this an option.